 The gear you carry with you will change and evolve as you learn what works better for you.
 These pages include some of the gear that has worked well for us.

-Some basics things to allways have with you are:
+Some basics things to always have with you

 - Drinking water